How to Market a Fintech Company with Paid Search

 What Makes Fintech PPC Different from Other B2B

-Three things make fintech paid search uniquely challenging — and they're the reason generic agencies struggle with it.
+Three things make fintech paid search uniquely challenging, which is why generic agencies struggle with it.

 Compliance restrictions.
 Google's financial services advertising policies restrict what you can say and who you can target.
-Certain product categories — crypto, lending, investment advice — face additional verification requirements before you can even run ads.
+Certain product categories, such as crypto, lending, investment advice, face additional verification requirements before you can even run ads.
 Your ad copy has to clear both Google's automated policy review and your own compliance team, which means the typical "move fast and test everything" approach hits a wall.
 You need someone who knows which claims trigger disapprovals and how to write compliant copy that still converts.

 Fintech Marketing Beyond Google Ads

 Paid search captures intent, but it doesn't create it.
-The buying committee at a bank or enterprise financial institution includes compliance officers, IT leadership, and C-suite — you're not closing that committee with a single Google Ad click.
+B2B fintech marketing requires reaching the full buying committee, including compliance officers, IT leadership, and the C-suite.
+You're not closing that committee with a single Google Ads click

 This is where LinkedIn ABM becomes the complement to paid search.
 Google captures anyone from your target accounts who starts searching for your category.
-LinkedIn lets you target the full buying committee at those same accounts — the CFO who signs the contract, the compliance lead who has to approve the vendor, the IT director who evaluates the integration — and warm them up before they ever hit Google.
+LinkedIn lets you target the full buying committee at those same accounts, from the CFO who signs the contract, the compliance lead who has to approve the vendor, to the IT director who evaluates the integration and warm them up before they ever hit Google.

 We've run this exact motion for B2B clients: Google Ads for demand capture, LinkedIn for demand generation and committee coverage, with cross-channel remarketing tying the two together.
 For one client, that coordinated approach generated $1.1M in pipeline from LinkedIn alone, while Google captured the high-intent searches that followed.

-This is the approach we take as a PPC for fintech agency — paid search as the intent capture layer within a broader program that reaches the full buying committee across channels.
+This is the approach we take as a PPC for fintech agency.
+Paid search is the intent capture layer within a broader program that reaches the full buying committee across channels.